 Because no single golden source truth set exists for places data.
 And it's not feasible to repeatedly compile a manual truth set for too large an area in a timely manner.
 So we must use a sample of some kind.
 We want our sample to be both "random" (so that we aren't gaming any system) but also representative (so that it is meaningful).

-So we choose two zip codes each month - one urban and one rural, in an effort to provide meaningful examples within our dataset.
+So we choose two zip codes each quarter - one urban and one rural, in an effort to provide meaningful examples within our dataset.
 And we report metrics for all the data compiled but also broken out in a few meaningful ways.
 You can find those metrics here: Accuracy Metrics.

 The urban zip code is deemed representative if it is:

 - In the top 30% of zip codes ranked by population density

 - Contains at least 2,500 POIs in the SG dataset